Roommates aren’t just for college students. When I was single in my 20s and 30s, I always lived with roommates.

 Not only can having the agreement in writing prevent misunderstandings, but it can also help you in court if you need to sue your roommate for back rent or damages.

 Don’t Get Romantically Involved With a Roommate

 Avoid the situation entirely by discounting prospective roommates that you find yourself even the slightest bit attracted to.
-Feel free to live with members of the opposite sex — some of my best roommates have been women — but avoid people you would ever consider dating in a million years.
+Don’t disqualify a roommate based on their sex alone — some of my best roommates have been women — but do avoid people you would ever consider dating in a million years.

 If you do find yourself in a living situation where you and your roommate start feeling romantic chemistry, one of you should move out before you go on a first date.

 Aside from the obvious risk to your quality of life, the financial risk is finding yourself locked into a lease with full legal liability.
 When one person inevitably moves out early and stops paying the rent, the remaining person has a choice: cover their rent or assume liability.

 Landlord and tenant laws are different in each state, and some cities and counties have ordinances that give tenants and landlords additional rights and responsibilities.
 Before you take on a roommate, read up on these laws.

 Good places to find up-to-date information about landlord-tenant issues include websites sponsored by your state attorney general or local Legal Aid Society.
 The United States Department of Housing and Urban Development’s website offers a list of state housing resources, which includes links to landlord-tenant information.

 It doesn’t hurt to know this information regardless, but if you own the home or are subleasing the unit, you especially need to know your rights and responsibilities.

 Make Sure Your Room Locks